Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Results

 In summary, considering the necessity of deploying larger models when dealing with real experiments, the results presented in this study suggest that a heterogeneous computing model with FPGA-based acceleration has the potential to improve the real-time processing and the responsiveness of a trigger system.
 It is also worth noting that the inference time and throughput for the Xilinix Alveo U50 and U250 FPGAs, as presented in Tables~\ref{tab:time-CNN} and~\ref{tab:time-AE}, were obtained without utilizing the device multi-threading capability.
-We tested the performance of the Xilinix Alveo U50 in terms of inference time with varying numbers of parallel threads, and observed an almost linear reduction in inference time as the number of threads increased from one to eight.
-By leveraging the multi-threading capabilities, it becomes possible to achieve superior performances compared to what shown in Tables~\ref{tab:time-CNN} and~\ref{tab:time-AE}.
+We tested the performance in terms of throughput with varying numbers of parallel threads, and observed an almost linear improvement in the throughput performance versus the number of concurrent threads, as show in Figure~\ref{fig:FPGA-threading}.
+Hence, by leveraging the multi-threading capabilities, it becomes possible to achieve superior performances compared to what shown in Tables~\ref{tab:time-CNN} and~\ref{tab:time-AE}.
 One final consideration is the comparison of the power dissipation declared by the manufacturers for the considered architectures.
 The NVIDIA Tesla V100 GPU has a power consumption of 300~W, to be compared with the Xilinx Alveo U50 of 75~W. The actual power dissipation will obviously depend on the amount of resources being used in reality when performing the inference.
 This has not been studied because it will depend on the multi-node architecture of the farm equipped or not equipped with accelerators, hence what is declared by the manufacturers is considered of enough interest for corroborating these remarks.
 More studies in this direction will be necessary and are considered an important step for the definition of the trigger and data acquisition system of the future experiments operating at the HL-LHC.